Nzaba/datasciencecom-r-tutorial/post/blogpost.md

-# From web scraping to modelling: Analyzing online food blogs with R
+# Scraping and Wrangling Data: Analyzing online food blogs with R
-### Author: Burak Himmetoglu
+#### Author: Burak Himmetoglu
 ---------

 The web is an ocean where data scientists can gather lots of useful and interesting data.
 Despite its vastness, this data usually comes in a rather messy format, and requires significant cleaning and wrangling before it can be used in an inferential study.
 Therefore, the data scientist's **hacking skills** are needed for this usually quite cumbersome task.